 12. Take the cardboard and cover the area and masking tape it to the car to keep the dust off during drying.
 If necessary you can cut it make it fit better.

-13. Once the paint is dry, use the 600 grit pencil to roughen up the surface and reapply more primer primer with the same method.
+13. Once the paint is dry, use the 600 grit pencil to roughen up the surface and reapply more primer with the same method.
 Let it dry again.
 (A third coat could be necessary).

 14. Once the paint is dry, use the 600 grit pencil to roughen up the surface if you can see bare metal in the scratches,

 15. Finally apply the color paint in the same manner, dip a thinned cuetip about 1/4 in into the paint, and "dot" the center of the chip then spread it out to cover the area entirely including all the unretouched sanded area.
-You can later remove any that goes beyond that area later.
+You can remove any that goes beyond that area later.
 This layer of paint should also be very thin.
-It is not neccessary for the first of the color coats to coomletely mask the scratch or some of the primer.
+It is not neccessary for the first of the color coats to completely mask the scratch or all of the primer.
 Cover the area with your cardboard, and let it dry for at least an hour or two to harden somewhat.
 N.B.
 Never redip the cuetip when applying the paint.
 Wait for the next coat.

 17. Use the 1000 grit sand paper to smooth the area down and make it even to the touch.